10 reasons to eat chocolate

 Researchers at Johns Hopkins University found that dark chocolate shields cells in your brain and protects it from damaged caused by stroke.
 Epicatechin, a compound found in chocolate, helped significantly reduce brain damage and trauma in mice who suffered strokes, according to the scientists, Similarly, another study by California’s Salk Institute found that the same compound, epicatechin, improved mice’s memories.

 Harvard experts have actually found that eating chocolate adds two years to your life expectancy.
 One of the oldest women that has ever lives, Jeanne Louise Calment reached the ripe old age of 122 and ate more than a kilo of dark chocolate every week!

-But before you run out to the grocery store for an all-out chocolate binge, remember most of the chocolate you find at the supermarket is heavily processed which means it has lost many of it’s health benefits.
+But before you run out to the grocery store for an all-out chocolate binge, remember most of the milk chocolate you find at the supermarket is heavily processed which means it has lost many of it’s health benefits and contains high levels of sugar.
 Aim for the darker variety instead.